trallspnw/canon-cups-docker/README.md

 Also you can use the provided script `identify_canon_printer.sh` which output the VID and PID for any connected Canon USB printer.

 Access the CUPS server at http://127.0.0.1:631.
-To access it remotely at http://server-ip:631, add the line `DefaultEncryption IfRequested` to `cupsd.conf`.
+To disable remote access at http://server-ip:631, remove the line `DefaultEncryption IfRequested` from `cupsd.conf`.